airdaydev/airday/packages/list/readme.md

 ## Tree conversion
 - [x] Only show placeholder on hover (necessary with now indented items)
 - [x] projection() memoised
-- [] Expand/Collapse item button/behaviour
+- [] left/right keyboard to Expand/Collapse item
 - [] data-global-index vs data-local-index vs data-depth vs maybe data-index for all (to faciliate next goal)
 - [] moving item ends up at correct location
 - [] Separate style for parent item of where current drag is hovered over